jonjohnsontc/what-to-read/about.md

 - Filter papers (part of view all papers) /search?q={query}
 - Update a paper /paper/{id}/edit

+In my model, I have a review section, so each paper can potentially have a "score" from 1 - 5, and a text review, but I don't have a way to expose that to the user yet.

 #### Related Templates

 JTE is going to be the template engine building the views.
 The above views can all leverage similar templates: